-Strategic Workforce Planning is a tool that allows companies to plan for the resources they may need to achieve their goals.
-Implementing such a plan provides valuable strategic, financial and operational benefits.
+Strategic Workforce Planning is a tool that enables companies to plan the resources they are likely to need to achieve their objectives.
+Implementing such a plan brings valuable strategic, financial and operational benefits.
 What are the challenges of this tool?
-How to deploy it in your company?
+How can it be deployed in your company?
 We take stock.

-Strategic Workforce Planning, often referred to as SWP, is a method that aims to align the human resources available to the company with its strategic objectives.
-In concrete terms, it consists of precisely identifying the skills present within the organization in order to anticipate the recruitment, training or reassignment needs necessary to implement the global strategy.
-This definition may remind you of the GPEC definition.
-Indeed, both methods focus on the notion of competencies, and both serve a similar purpose: ensuring that human resources are in line with the company's aspirations.
+Strategic Workforce Planning, often referred to by its acronym SWP, is a method for aligning a company's human resources with its strategic objectives: in concrete terms, it involves precisely identifying the skills present within the organization, in order to anticipate the recruitment, training or redeployment needs required to implement the global strategy.
+This definition may remind you of GPEC.
+In fact, both methods focus on the notion of skills, and both serve a similar purpose: to ensure that human resources are in line with the company's aspirations.

-The Gestion Prévisionnelle des Emplois et des Compétences (GPEC) and Strategic Workforce Planning are not opposed to each other, on the contrary.
-They are complementary approaches whose difference lies in the type of information used.
+Gestion Prévisionnelle des Emplois et des Compétences (GPEC) and Strategic Workforce Planning are not mutually exclusive - on the contrary.
+They are complementary approaches, and the difference lies in the type of information used.

-While GPEC aims to map the jobs and skills present within the organization, Strategic Workforce Planning offers a more analytical vision thanks to numerical data.
+Whereas GPEC aims to map jobs and skills within an organization, Strategic Workforce Planning offers a more analytical vision, based on quantified data.

-The digital transformation is accelerating, and with it comes its share of changes in the world of work.
-While 85% of the jobs of 2030 do not yet exist, the companies that best anticipate technological change will be the ones to come out on top.
-But that's not all: used correctly, the SWP is a powerful tool at the service of several issues:
+Digital transformation is gathering pace, and with it comes a host of changes in the world of work.
+While 85% of the jobs of 2030 do not yet exist, the companies that best anticipate technological change will come out on top.
+But that's not all: used correctly, the SWP is a powerful tool at the service of several challenges:

-In order to prepare for the future of your company, you need to start by being fully aware of today's resources.
-Indeed, having a map of the professions and the associated skills allows you to make the right decisions in terms of training, recruitment or reassignment.
+To prepare your company for the future, you need to start by being fully aware of today's resources.
+In fact, having a map of skills and associated competencies enables you to make the right decisions in terms of training, recruitment or redeployment.
 Let's take the example of the automotive industry, which is particularly sensitive to legal constraints.
-There is a lot of talk about the end of combustion engine vehicles by 2035.
-What would happen to the people who have been working in this field for years?
+There's a lot of talk about the phasing out of internal combustion vehicles by 2035.
+What will become of the people who have been working in this field for years?

-Strategic Workforce Planning allows the company's strategic vision (going electric) to be linked to the skills it already has.
-Instead of laying off operators and recruiting new people, the company can set up training plans to support the workforce in this transition.
+Strategic Workforce Planning helps to link the company's strategic vision (to go electric) with the skills it already has.
+Instead of laying off operators and recruiting new staff, the company can set up training plans to support the workforce in this transition.

-When HR and field information are in silos, it is more difficult for managers to effectively manage their teams.
-On the other hand, HR struggles to anticipate recruitment and training needs.
-With SWP, this data is centralized so that each stakeholder can use it to better organize themselves.
+When HR and field information are in silos, it's harder for managers to effectively manage their teams.
+HR, on the other hand, struggles to anticipate recruitment and training needs.
+Thanks to the SWP, this data is centralized, so that each stakeholder can use it to better organize themselves.

-For managers, the benefit is not negligible since it becomes much simpler to carry out assignment schedules and to request adequate training for their teams.
-They spend less time and energy on these low value-added tasks.
+For managers, the benefits are considerable, as it becomes much simpler to draw up assignment schedules and request appropriate training for their teams.
+As a result, they spend less time and energy on these low-value-added tasks.

-The centralization of HR data is a valuable aid to budget management.
-It allows you to see where you can invest in operationalizing strategic objectives.
-Let's take the example of the automotive industry.
-Strategic Workforce Planning not only lists the steps required to switch from fossil fuels to electric vehicles, but also puts a figure on them.
-Thus, the company can evaluate how many people will have to be trained, how many new positions will have to be filled, etc. It is the same when a company wants to conquer a new market: it must start by checking that it has the appropriate human capital to do so.
+Centralizing HR data is an invaluable aid to budget management.
+In fact, it enables us to visualize where investment can be made to operationalize strategic objectives.
+Let's take the automotive industry as an example.
+Strategic Workforce Planning not only lists the stages involved in switching from combustion to electric vehicles, but also puts a figure on them.
+In this way, the company can estimate how many people will need to be trained, how many new positions will need to be filled, and so on.
+The same applies when a company has the ambition to conquer a new market: it must start by checking that it has the appropriate human capital to do so.

-Of course, this requires close collaboration with the IT and Finance functions to identify and exploit the important metrics.
+Of course, this requires close collaboration with the IS and Finance functions to identify and exploit important metrics.

-With Strategic Workforce Planning, human resources can be approached in an agile manner, allowing organizations to minimize risks such as talent shortages.
+Thanks to Strategic Workforce Planning, human resources can be considered in an agile way, enabling organizations to minimize risks such as talent shortages.

-After the theory, it's time for the practice.
-You may be wondering how to implement SWP in your company.
-The implementation of such a methodology varies from one company to another depending on its size, its sector and its objectives.
+After theory comes practice.
+You may be wondering how to go about implementing SWP in your company.
+The implementation of such a methodology varies from company to company, depending on its size, sector and objectives.
 However, it is important to consider the following steps

-1) (Re)define the company's mission and vision.
-This first step lays the foundation for strategic thinking.
+1: (Re)defining the company's mission and vision.
+This first step lays the foundations for strategic thinking.

 2. Get to know the current workforce.
 Although tedious, this point is essential!
-The objective is to detail all the jobs that make up the company, and to associate information on the associated skills, but also the types of contracts, authorizations, etc.
+The aim is to detail all the professions that make up the company, and to associate information on associated skills, as well as types of contract, authorizations, etc.

 3. Establish a roadmap that includes key success indicators.
 This includes figures for recruitment, training and skill requirements by business line.

-Depending on the state of the data you already have, making this plan can be more or less complex.
+Depending on the data you already have, creating this plan can be more or less complex.
 It may be useful to use a tool to assist you in this task.

-As you can see, the SWP cannot work effectively without centralizing HR and field data.
-But without the right tool, this can be complex.
-For companies, it is common to use dozens of Excel files, rarely updated, which completely distorts their analysis.
+As you can see, SWP cannot function effectively without centralized HR and field data.
+But without the right tools, this can be a complex task.
+For companies, it's common to use dozens of Excel files, rarely updated, which completely distorts their analysis.

-Mercateam provides a concrete solution to this problem by circulating information from the field to the decision-making levels.
-The data aggregated in the tool is therefore real and updated daily thanks to the information transmitted by the team leaders.
+Mercateam provides a concrete solution to this problem, by circulating information from the field to decision-making levels.
+The data aggregated in the tool is therefore real, and updated daily thanks to information transmitted by team managers.

-This data not only allows you to gain agility, but also to control costs and anticipate critical events, such as a retirement.
-The tool helps you establish an action plan that is consistent with your business objectives.
+This data not only enables you to be more agile, but also to control costs and anticipate critical events, such as retirement.
+In this way, the tool helps you draw up an action plan that is consistent with your business objectives.

-Strategic Workforce Planning helps you align your human resources with your strategic objectives.
-The implementation of such a tool requires a global vision of the competencies your company has at any given time.
-This data must be centralized and updated.
-It is also necessary to establish a roadmap that will help you bring the current situation closer to the one you aspire to in the future.
-Tools like Mercateam can help you implement a SWP plan in your organization.
+Stratégic Workforce Planning helps you align your human resources with your strategic objectives.
+Implementing such a tool requires a global vision of the skills available to your company at any given time.
+This data must be centralized and kept up to date.
+It is also necessary to draw up a roadmap that will help you bring the current situation closer to the one you aspire to in the future.
+Tools like Mercateam can help you set up a SWP plan for your organization.